Victor-Fiamoncini/ecommerce_boilerplate/README.md

-# Blog Boilerplate
+# Ecommerce Boilerplate 🛍

-React/Next blog boilerplate
+React/Next/Strapi ecommerce boilerplate

 ----------
 Released in 2021.
 This project is under the MIT license.